Skip to main content

 Three Easy Mason Jar Designs

 Hello!
-Today we're creating three mason jar designs.
-This project is fairly simple and takes only one mason jar.
-We are going to create three designs, a star/4th of July theme, a succulent theme, and a summer floral theme.
-I had everything except for my decorative buttons on hand.
-I found two packs of decorative buttons at my local Walmart.
-One is a cacti design, and the other is a floral design.
-I'll show you how I used my decorative buttons for this craft.
+Today we'll be making three designs for mason jars.
+This project is quite simple and requires only one mason jar.
+We'll create three themes - a star/4th of July theme, a succulent theme, and a summer floral theme.
+For this craft, I had everything except for my decorative buttons.
+I managed to find two packs of decorative buttons at my local Walmart - one had cacti designs, and the other had floral designs.
+I'll take you through each step of how I used these buttons for the project.

 Video tutorial